Western world: Expansion of the West: the Era of Colonialism (15th–20th centuries)

 Due to the reach of these empires, Western institutions expanded throughout the world.
 This process of influence (and imposition) began with the voyages of discovery, colonization, conquest, and exploitation of Portugal enforced as well by papal bulls in 1450s (by the fall of the Byzantine Empire), granting Portugal navigation, war and trade monopoly for any newly discovered lands, and competing Spanish navigators.
-It continued with the rise of the Dutch East India Company by the destabilizing Spanish discovery of the New World, and the creation and expansion of the English and French colonial empires, and others.
+It continued through the rise of chartered companies such as the Dutch East India Company and the creation and expansion of English, French and other European colonial empires.
 Even after demands for self-determination from subject peoples within Western empires were met with decolonization, these institutions persisted.
 One specific example was the requirement that post-colonial societies were made to form nation-states (in the Western tradition), which often created arbitrary boundaries and borders that did not necessarily represent a whole nation, people, or culture (as in much of Africa), and are often the cause of international conflicts and friction even to this day.
-Although not part of Western colonization process proper, following the Middle Ages Western culture in fact entered other global-spanning cultures during the colonial 15th–20th centuries.
+Across the colonial period, European institutions, languages, religions and cultural practices spread globally through a mixture of coercion, settlement, commerce, missionary activity and local adaptation.
 Historically colonialism had been justified with the values of individualism and enlightenment.

 The concepts of a world of nation-states born by the Peace of Westphalia in 1648, coupled with the ideologies of the Enlightenment, the coming of modernity, the Scientific Revolution and the Industrial Revolution, would produce powerful social transformations, political and economic institutions that have come to influence (or been imposed upon) most nations of the world today.
 Historians agree that the Industrial Revolution has been one of the most important events in history.

-The course of three centuries since Christopher Columbus' late 15th century's voyages, of deportation of slaves from Africa and British dominant northern-Atlantic location, later developed into modern-day United States of America, evolving from the ratification of the Constitution of the United States by thirteen States on the North American East Coast before end of the 18th century.
+Over the following three centuries, European colonization, the forced migration of Africans through the Atlantic slave trade, and the growth of British colonies in North America formed part of the historical background from which the United States emerged.
+The United States Constitution was drafted in 1787 and entered into force after ratification by the required nine states in 1788.